dhejesh926/pkgui/README.md

 This is a tiny tui frontend for installing and removing packages in arch linux and arch based distros.

 ## How to use it
 Using this is pretty straightforward, run pkgui, then you can see 3 menues.
 Pac install(for installing official packages), yay install(for install aur packages), remove package to remove the package.
-Aur packages takes some time to load and display.
+Aur packages may take some time to load and display.

 ## Prerequisites
 You should have fzf, yay, gum, bash installed.